Conformally invariant complete metrics: Preliminary notation and results

-where $\Gamma$ is the family of all rectifiable curves in $G$ joining $x$ and $y$.
-Note here that the inequality holds for an arbitrary $G\subsetneq {\mb{R}^n}$ and all $x,y \in G$ \cite[Lemma 2.1]{gp}.
-Since the definition of the quasihyperbolic metric relies on the Euclidean metric, it is not defined for all subdomains of the M\"obius space and therefore it is not M\"obius invariant.
-To overcome this shortcoming J.~Ferrand \cite{fe} modified the definition as follows.
+\begin{nonsec}{\bf Ferrand's metric.} {\rm Since the definition of the quasihyperbolic metric relies on the Euclidean metric, it is not defined for all subdomains of the M\"obius space and therefore it is not M\"obius invariant.
+To overcome this shortcoming{\black{,}} J.~Ferrand \cite{fe} modified the definition as follows.
 For a subdomain $G$ of $\Sn$ with $\card (\pa G) \geq 2,$ define a density function

 and the metric $\sig_G$ in $G$,